Bebe Rexha Shares Photo Of Her Peeing While Brushing Her Teeth

 The “I’m A Mess” songstress kicked off the huge tour in Miami, Florida, at the American Airlines Arena and shared an interesting backstage photo from the night.

-In a black and white image uploaded one hour ago, Rexha is sitting down on the toilet with her pants down.
+In a black-and-white image uploaded one hour ago, Rexha is sitting down on the toilet with her pants down.
 In the moment, she is also brushing her teeth while someone is working on her hair.
 For her caption, Bebe mentions that this is what backstage chaos really looks like.
 The candid photo sees Rexha looking straight to the camera while holding the toothbrush in her mouth.

 The photo racked up over 100,000 likes within a short time frame, proving to be popular with her followers who appreciated the crazy moment.